 Much like any home furnishing, a window treatment replacement is necessary every once in a while.
-Perhaps you can get away with buying a window furnishing that is less expensive but still covers evenly.
+Perhaps, you can get away with buying a window furnishing that is less expensive than PVC shutters, but still covers your openings.
 But, you know what they say: “You get what you pay for.”
-So when you visit your local poly shutters Stuart showroom, you must have some idea of what type of shutters you’re looking for in order to get the most out of them.
+So when you visit your local pvc shutters Stuart showroom, you must have some idea of what type of shutters you’re looking for in order to get the most out of them.

 As stated above, the cheaper the materials, the less quality you’ll get from your window treatments.
-PVC shutters can in fact discolor, and very quickly.
-Sometimes these plantation shutters have thick coatings of cheaper paint which can have VOCs, which are harmful toxins that have lead and formaldehyde.
+PVC shutters can in fact discolor, and very quickly if not taken care of properly.
+Sometimes, the cheaper versions of these plantation shutters have thick coatings of cheaper paint which can have VOCs, which are harmful toxins.
 Cheaper quality PVC shutters can’t handle the heat, let alone the constant sun exposure.
-Sun exposure will discolor these treatments almost instantly.
-So, yes, some poorly-made PVC shutters can fade quickly, but bring other hazards as well.
+Sun exposure, and cleaning chemicals will discolor these treatments almost instantly.
+So, an honest answer is, yes, some poorly-made PVC shutters can fade quickly, discolor, and also bring other hazards as well.

 Because PVC shutters have come a long way, you can now get them customized and with a protective UV coating so fading won’t occur.
 This also makes them fire resistant compliant as well.
 Custom plantation or poly plantation shutters (PVC) are the homeowner’s first option, as they are easy to maintain, and simple to clean.